princomp/princomp.github.io/source/solutions/introduction/strings.md

 ## Warm-up Exercises

 #.
 Assuming that `myLastName` and `myFirstName` are two string variables that have been initialized, write a statement that concatenates them, with a space and a comma in-between, and assign the resulting string to a variable named `fullName`.
-For instance, if the value of `myLastName` is "Holbertonand", and the value of `myFirstName` is "Betty", then the value of `fullName` after your operation should be "Holbertonand, Betty".
+For instance, if the value of `myLastName` is "Holbertonand", and the value of `myFirstName` is "Betty", then the value of `fullName` after your operation should be ["Holbertonand, Betty"](https://en.wikipedia.org/wiki/Betty_Holberton).

 	<details>
 	<summary>Solution</summary>
-	`Console.Write($"{myLastName}, {myFirstName}");`
+	`string fullName = $"{myLastName}, {myFirstName}";`
 	</details>